thibault-charlottin/Evaluate-the-impact-of-following-an-ACC-on-the-behaviour-of-a-human-driver/readme.md

  ┣ 📜README.md
  ┗📜console.ipynb
 ```

+To run the code, use the notebook "console.ipynb".
+To run an example of the preprocessing, run "demo/demo.ipynb"

 To install the necessary packages, follow the guidelines below.
 Be aware that they differ depending on whether you are a Windows user or a Unix kernel-based OS user.